General Site Issues FAQ

 The Intel® Developer Zone is a global site designed to engage the software community with insights, information, expertise, and tools to help drive innovation and success among developers who work in the Intel software environment.
 The program provides opportunities for members to connect and collaborate, share knowledge, learn, and grow professionally.
 In addition, members have access to a wide variety of opportunities to market and sell their software and apps directly to consumers, as well as tap into promotional and funding opportunities to help them grow their businesses.

 Evolving technologies, growing customer expectations, and heightened consumer experiences—the business of creating best-selling software and popular apps changes from day to day.
-The Intel DZ provides the perspective and resources software professionals need to plan for and react to these shifts.
+The Intel Developer Zone provides the perspective and resources software professionals need to plan for and react to these shifts.

 - Intel makes processors—how does that relate to software?

 - Intel® processors power a huge range of devices—from Macs* and PCs to smartphones, tablets, and OEM devices.
 As a result, we need to pay attention to the software that runs on those devices in our constant pursuit of better user experiences.
 This puts Intel in a unique position to help developers make the most of their efforts across a variety of form factors, operating systems, and platforms.

 - The Intel Developer Zone was created for software professionals engaged in creating, developing, marketing, selling, and distributing software and apps.
 Our website provides development support, software resources, and market opportunities to everyone from seasoned developers and global software businesses to students and software startups.